 Typically letters of intent are NOT legally binding.
 However, it is important to read everything you sign!

 What are tenant improvements?

-Tenant Improvements are any additional build out required by user for it’s intended use.
+Tenant Improvements are any additional build-out required by the user for its intended use.
 This money is allocated by the landlord and may require plans, permitting, and the hiring of contractors.

 Who pays for tenant improvements?

 It is negotiated.
 Tenant usually pays and the landlord can credit a certain amount of that.

 What is a 1031 exchange?

 This is an investment transaction where an investor that sells a property can transfer that amount over to another property to purchase.
 They then have a limited time frame to identify the property and close it.

 How do I list a property for sale or lease?

 Enter into a legal binding listing agreement with Greenberg & Company by contacting us today!